juech/MPNS/README.md

 # MPNS

-# a new generation software for PreNatalScreening
-# will be released soon on market
+a new generation software for PreNatalScreening will be released soon on market thanks for support